7 Famous Apps Built on NodeJS: Reasons and Benefits

 - They speeded up the development process: the team who were working individually for frontend and backend merged into one single team

 We believe this application doesn’t require any introduction.
 The world’s biggest global provider of video streaming including movies and television series, available in over 190 countries.
 Netflix has reached to more than 130 million (167M in present) subscribers in June 2018.
 The application has to handle all the requests and approx 1 billion hours of weekly video data streaming.
 The team decided to choose NodeJS for the whole user interface.
 It was so effective, that the company wants to use it also in other layers of the stack.

 - The startup time of the application was reduced by 70%.

-- Speed up the development process becuase of single languages used for both client and server side.
+- Speed up the development process because of single languages used for both client and server side.

 - Enabled user customization.